 British passport holders are covered under visa exemption when entering Thailand for less than 30 days.
 If you intend to stay for longer, you must get a visa before you travel.
 You must also have a passport valid for a minimum period of six months from the date of entry to Thailand, and entry is commonly refused if you attempt to travel on a damaged passport.

-By law, you must carry your passport with you and may need to show it when paying by credit card.
-For the most up-to-date passport and visa info, visit www.gov.uk/foreign-travel-advice/thailand/entry-requirements .
+Carry your passport with you, as you may need to show it when paying by credit card.
+For the most up-to-date passport and visa info, visit gov.uk/foreign-travel-advice/thailand/entry-requirements .

 Flights land at Phuket International Airport, located around 75 kilometres south of Khao Lak.
 Transfers from the airport generally take around an hour and a half.
 Most tour operators include transfers as part of a Thailand holiday package so getting to your resort is easy.
 If you prefer to arrange your own travel, there are several airport taxi desks located in the arrivals hall where you can book a taxi.